ServusCarolus/tl-switch/README.md

         sudo env PATH=$PATH tlmgr -gui
         sudo env PATH=$PATH tlmgr update -self -all

-2. Use the common group route below and do not use `sudo`, but set the directories to exist under `/usr/local/texlive/` as you would, had you installed via `sudo`.
+2. Use the common group route below and do not use `sudo` except when creating the directory `/usr/local/texlive/` and setting ownership, group membership, and permissions.

 3. Redefine `sudo` in various ways, as the link above discusses.
 YMMV.

-Regardless of the issues above, use by a normal user works as expected.
+Regardless of the issues above, with a normal user, the script works as expected.

 Observe caution when editing files.
-For example, `sudo echo "$USER"` should point to the regular user, not root.
-That means one should avoid shortcuts like `~./` in file paths.
+For example, `sudo echo "$HOME"` will point to the regular user's home directory, not that of the root user.
+One should avoid all shortcuts like `~./` in file paths.
 One should use unambiguous, full paths.

-Although the GUI interface of `tlmgr` will not create files owned by root when run via `sudo`, one should avoid using many desktop-integrated GUI programs while running `sudo`.
+Although the GUI interface of `tlmgr` will not create files owned by root when run via `sudo`, one should avoid running many desktop-integrated GUI programs using `sudo`.
 Doing so may create files owned by root in one's home directory tree.
 That can prevent user programs from saving information properly.
 One can find such files using something like `find "$HOME" -type f -user root`.
+Then it is simple to use `sudo chown` to fix the ownership.
+This tends to be an issue created by quick-and-dirty, bad advice on many online fora.

+# Context Is Key
 To do a full context switch, do either `su` or `sudo su`, depending on the distribution and whether or not one has set up a password for the root user.
+That will point `$HOME` to the root account.That is very important to do when using this script, because the whole premise is to isolate users from each other.

 # Excursus: Make a Group
 We include this excursus for completeness, but we do not implement this approach in the numbered steps below.
 Nevertheless, experienced users can implement this alternate option.